activitree/meteor-push/README.md

 classpath 'com.android.tools.build:gradle:3.3.2'
 ```

+## About:
 The coded is linted with Standard.

-# Meteor Push Notifications with APN (IOS) and Firebase Admin for Android
-This can be branched out with separate versions to run both IOS and Android via Firebase Admin.

-## About:
 This is a re-write of RAIX:PUSH.
 The coded is linted with Standard.